 From India, Delhi

-I shall suggest you a different method.
-As you mentioned, it's a new set up why don't you come up with a proposal on HR policies?
-HR policies are a tool whereby Management and Employees both have to abide by it.
-So there is no question of giving false assurances to employees (which is wrong also) and not making management unhappy.
+I suggest a different method.
+As you mentioned, it's a new setup; why don't you come up with a proposal on HR policies?
+HR policies are a tool whereby both management and employees have to abide by them.
+This way, there is no question of giving false assurances to employees (which is wrong) and not making management unhappy.

-See, it works 50 - 50, management has to know it has to take note of employees' grievances at the same time employees should understand the work-related discipline and everything will not be as they wish it should be.
+See, it works 50-50.
+Management must take note of employees' grievances, while employees should understand work-related discipline, and not everything will be as they wish it to be.

-As an HR professional, our stance should be no favoritism to anyone - not management nor employees but to have a rational stand and keep the business running.
+As HR professionals, our stance should be no favoritism towards anyone—not management nor employees—but to have a rational stand and keep the business running.

 I understand you are a fresher, but take it as a challenge.
 Consult experts from your sources on how you can frame HR policies.
 Do not be emotional and do not stress.
-Take caution when you are listening to your employees; do not utter a bad word about management, only listen to them and decide later.
-It may also happen, once employees know you take everything as they tell, they will trouble you with even small causes.
+Take caution when listening to your employees; do not utter a bad word about management, only listen to them and decide later.
+It may also happen that once employees know you take everything as they tell, they will trouble you with even small causes.

 Explain to your management that you are there to work as a bridge between both.
 Human capital is regarded as the best asset, and they have to regard it too.